rsyslog/rsyslog/tools/rscryutil.rst

 -d, --decrypt
   Select decryption mode.
 This is the default mode.

--W, --write-keyfile
+-W, --write-keyfile <file>
   Utility function to write a key to a keyfile.
-The key can be obtained via any method (except via a keyfile for obvious reasons).
+The key can be obtained via any method.

 -v, --verbose
   Select verbose mode.

+-f, --force
+  Forces operations that otherwise would fail.

+-k, --keyfile <file>
+  Reads the key from <file>.
+File _must_ contain the key, only, no headers or other meta information.
+Keyfiles can be generated via the *--write-keyfile* option.

--k, --key <KEY>
+-K, --key <KEY>
   TESTING AID, NOT FOR PRODUCTION USE.
 This uses the KEY specified on the command line.
 This is the actual key, and as such this mode is highly insecure.
 However, it can be useful for intial testing